 For more ideas on what to pack for a trip to Norway, visit our Norway Packing Guide.

 Do you love to photograph your travels?

 Norway is an extremely photogenic country and one of the best travel destinations to take stunning photos of your vacation.
-For travel photography tips, read our posts about how to choose the best travel camera, how to take great travel photos, and 5 common travel photography mistakes.
+For travel photography tips, read our posts about how to choose the best travel camera, how to take great travel photos, and our ultimate packing guide for travel photographers.